Suzanne Crouch: Vanderburgh County Commissioner

 In 2002, Crouch was elected to the Vanderburgh County Board of Commissioners and served as president until the end of her term in 2005.
-She worked to televise weekly commission meetings and by holding public hearings to seek the public's input on important issues.
-While she was president, the Commissioners, for the first time ever, applied and received federal transportation dollars for a local road project.
+She worked to televise weekly commission meetings and held public hearings to seek the public's input on important issues.
+While she was president, the commissioners, for the first time, applied and received federal transportation dollars for a local road project.

 Indiana State Representative

 In 2005 the district 78 seat for state representative was vacated by Vaneta Becker, who had moved to the State Senate to fill the vacated seat of Greg Server.
 House District 78 contains parts of Spencer, Vanderburgh and Warrick counties.
 Parts of Evansville, Newburgh, Richland, Hatfield, Darmstadt and McCutchanville are in the district.
 Crouch was elected to fill the position in a caucus by precinct committeemen.
 She was appointed vice chair of the Public Health Committee in the state legislature.
-Crouch was challenged in the 2006 Republican primary by conservative activist Jonathan Fulton but defeated him with 63% of the vote.
+Crouch was challenged in the 2006 Republican primary by conservative activist Jonathan Fulton, but defeated him with 63% of the vote.